gpuweb/WSL/Spec/source/index.rst

 Arguments and Return Types
 """"""""""""""""""""""""""

-Arguments return types of an entry point are more restricted than arguments to an arbitrary WHLSL function.
+Argument and return types of an entry point are more restricted than arguments to an arbitrary WHLSL function.
 They are flattened through structs - that is, each member of any struct appearing in an argument to an entry point or return type is considered independently, recursively.
 Arguments to entry points are not distinguished by position or order.

 Multiple members with the same name may appear inside the flattened collection of arguments.
 However, if multiple members with the same name appear, the entire variable (type, qualifiers, etc.) must be identical.
-Otherwise, the entire program is in error.
+Otherwise, the program is invalid.

 The items of the flattened structs can be partitioned into a number of buckets: